 In general, all employees receive a 10-minute (paid) break when scheduled for a 3-hour shift.
 All employees receive a 10-minute (paid) break and a 30-minute (unpaid) break when scheduled for a 5+ hour shift.
+When scheduled for 9+ hour shift, all crew members receive two 10-minute paid breaks and a 30-minute unpaid meal break.
+Rest breaks and meals for minors will be scheduled in compliance with applicable laws.

 While meal periods are counted as unpaid time, break periods are included in your paid work time.
 You are prohibited from performing any work while on your unpaid meal period.
 Nonexempt hourly employees must take a full 30-minute lunch period.
-Notify your manager immediately, if you lunch is shorter than 30 minutes or if your lunch is interrupted by work.
+Notify your manager immediately if your lunch is shorter than 30 minutes or if your lunch is interrupted by work.